 Nimoy gives a little summing up.
 Somehow Dr Holzer is promoted to Professor — which is interesting, because Wikipedia suggests that even his PhD is suspect.
 Then Nimoy says that if ghosts are just people who need help, then it is the duty of the living to assist them.
 I can only assume that this statement was the origin of the movie Star Trek III: The Search for Spock.

 Why don’t I like this episode?
 I guess I don’t like that it’s so mundane.
-Look, straight up I think Holzer is a fraud.
+Straight up I think Holzer is a fraud.
 Whether he’s a conscious or unconscious fraud I don’t know and what’s more I don’t care.
-But let’s say for the sake of argument that he’s the real deal.
+But let’s say for the sake of argument that he was the real deal.
 If that were so, then the age old question of ‘is there life after death?’ was just solved in under twenty five minutes.

 Am I wrong in thinking that this should be more interesting?
 More engaging than a bald guy and a woman with frizzy hair yakking away about what letter people’s names begins with?
 Am I wrong to think such a topic could be – should be – treated with just a tiny bit of awe?